Power Gauge Report is an investing newsletter run by Marc Chaikin.

 4) What Is The Investing Strategy?

-Everything is based on the Power Pulse system and its ratings based on earnings, financials, experts an technicals.
+Everything is based on the Power Pulse system and its ratings based on earnings, financials, experts, and technicals.

 You're only holding the stocks for 6 to 12 months and then selling them.

-Everything is based off the rating system so once a bullish stock turns bearish Marc recommends that you sell it.
+Everything is based on the rating system, so once a bullish stock turns bearish, Marc recommends that you sell it.

 5) How Much Do I Need To Get Started?

-Since there's only 6 positions in the portfolio Marc recommends buying, you won't need too much to get started.
+Since there's only six positions in the portfolio Marc recommends buying, you won't need much to get started (npw there's 11 open positions in 2024)

 However, you should have about $1000 per month for each new recommendation.